Alicepinch/roots-cafe/TESTING.md

 - [Homepage lighthouse results](/docs/testing/index-lighthouse-report.png)
 - [Visit us page lighthouse results](/docs/testing/visit-us-lighthouse-report.png)

-Performance is still lower than the others, I tried the recommendations from lighthouse on how to improve these by converting all my images to webp files, however this was not supported in safari so I reverted these back.
+Please note that performance is still lower than the others, I tried the recommendations from lighthouse on how to improve these by converting all my images to webp files, however this was not supported in safari when running tests in different browsers so I reverted these back to jpg files.
 I also tried to decrease the sizing of my images to the exact sizing of the components however they lost their quality.

 ### File paths:

 When deploying my website to github I noticed that some of my images were not displaying.
 With the help of my mentor we discovered the issue was the file paths used.
 The image's in the style.css sheet were corrected by adding '/roots-cafe/' and images hosted on the page were fixed by removing the '/'.
+During the building process I did something revert the file paths back so that I could see the images in preview.

-### Social Links:
+### Link Testing:

-When doing final link checks for my project I noticed that the social links were going through to 404.
+When doing final link checks for my project I noticed that the social links in the footer were going through to 404.
 To fix this I checked the URL's and they were missing : from "http://."
 These links are now fixed.

+All external links will open in a new tab.

+When testing all of the instagram, twitter, facebook and trip advisor links these all opened in a new tab to the respective homepages.
+This is expected behaviour for now as the cafe is fictional and does not have its own pages on these platforms.
+The 'Our Supplier' CTA will open in a new tab to https://www.bridgecoffeeroasters.co.uk/wholesale/coffee/.

+The 'View our menu' CTA on the homepage opens in the same tab to the menu page as it wouldn't be a great UX for a customer to have a new tab opened for the same website.

 #### WS3 Validator: